All Episodes

 Yep.

-And you know, the other thing we have to recognize here, to whatever degree hacking occurs, it should bother all of us.
+And another thing we have to recognize here, to whatever degree hacking occurs, it should bother all of us.

 It should bother all of us that we don't know.